 Irregular and Inconsistent posting

-Consistency and hard work are important in the making of a successful blog.
+Consistency and hard work are important in the making of a successful site.
 It’s unavoidable that you have to post regularly.
 Inconsistency in publishing fresh content is one of the major problems of many beginner bloggers.

 There is no standard time between your previous post and next post.
 But you should have a regular posting pattern, so your audience can know when to expect your next post.

 The most important thing is consistency whether it’s once a week, twice a week, or once a month.
-If you maintain a consistent pattern of posting, your readers are more likely to keep coming back to your blog.
+If you maintain a consistent pattern of posting, your readers are more likely to keep coming back to your site.

-Spamming your blog with ads
+Spamming your site with ads

 Your income might increase, but you would definitely annoy some of your readers.
 No one likes it when ads interfere with what they are reading.